humer-me/scum-and-villainy-fvtt/README.md

 # Foundry VTT Scum and Villainy Conversion
 This module adds compendium data for running Scum and Villainy in Foundry Virtual Tabletop (FVTT).
-Intended for worlds running the [Blades in the Dark system](https://github.com/megastruktur/foundryvtt-blades-in-the-dark).
+Intended for worlds running the [Blades in the Dark (BitD) system](https://github.com/megastruktur/foundryvtt-blades-in-the-dark).

 # Installation
 To install and use this module in FVTT, simply paste the following URL into the Install Module dialog on the Setup menu of the application.